March Gardening To-Do List for Growing Zones 9-11

 In the Food Forest

 • Harvest: enjoy the last of the mangoes and start preparing for sugar apple, atemoya, and chermoya!
 Avocado season has also officially begun!
 Look for guava, more tropical cherries, and java plums later this month.
 Strawberry trees, acerola, and goji are in high production right now – so get out there and enjoy!
+Many folks are having a 3-4th round of fruit on their Jaboticaba this month too (one of my favorites).

 • Fertilization: Use mushroom compost as much as possible.
 1-2″ deep at the base of the trees (away from the trunk) and then cover with wood chip mulch.
 Always make sure your compost is “cool” before applying.
 If it’s hot to the touch when you receive it… let it sit for a few weeks to cool off before applying to your fruit trees.
 Always water thoroughly immediately after applying compost.
+Other amending suggestions: azomite, rock dust, and epsom salt.

-• Avos and Mangoes: The first week of September is the last opportune time to plant new avocado, strawberry trees and mangoes if you are in Central Florida.
+• Avos and Mangoes: The first part of September is the last opportune time to plant new avocado, strawberry trees and mangoes if you are in Central Florida.
 Otherwise, they may not have time to root in properly before winter months.
 Anything uber tropical planted after this month are a risk.
 But most tother things (plum, peaches, etc.) are still fine to plant.

 • Berries: This is an ideal time to plant tropical berries and cherries like strawberry guava, Barbados cherry, pitangatuba, Cherry of the Rio, etc.